vjvasilev95/fhs_project/README.md

 * Bootstrap Switch - used to style some of the HTML input tags on the website.
 [Source](http://www.bootstrap-switch.org/)
 * Bootstrap Sticky Footer - used to style the footer of the website.
 [Source](http://getbootstrap.com/examples/sticky-footer/)
 * Google Autocomplete "API" - undocumented API used to provide suggestions to the user while they are typing their search query.
 To implement it, [this](http://shreyaschand.com/blog/2013/01/03/google-autocomplete-api/) tutorial was followed.
+* Textstat and textblob - the two Python packages used to calculate the readability, polarity (sentiment) and subjectivity of the page.

 ## Authors